nahiyan/ondesked/app.md

 App, as the name explains, represents the app that you're building.

-As mentioned in the previous heading, the `app` element should be at the root of the document.
+As mentioned in the [previous page](https://nahiyan.gitbook.io/ondesked/about), the `app` element should be at the root of the document.

 Syntax: